enoquetembe/MyNotes/README.md

 ## 💻 Project
-This project is an application to manage notes and util links.
-It works as a service to take short text notes.
+ This project is an application for managing notes and util links, this application allows users to create and register notes.
+These notes can be used to register ideas, reminders, to-do lists, important information, and other types of information that users want to keep accessible.
+It works as a service to make small text notes.

 <br>